redpanda-data/redpanda/docs/www/configuration.md

     # The path to the truststore PEM file.
 Only required if client
     # authentication is enabled.
     truststore_file: ""
+  - name: internal
+    enabled: false

-  # REST API address and port to publish to client
+  # A list of address and port for the REST API to publish to client
   # Default: from pandaproxy_api
   advertised_pandaproxy_api:
-    address: "redpanda-rest-0.my.domain.com."
+    - address: 0.0.0.0
+      name: internal
       port: 8082
+    - address: "redpanda-rest-0.my.domain.com."
+      name: external
+      port: 8083

 # The REST API client
 pandaproxy_client: